seanfinnessy/SimpleCalculator/README.md

 Very simple calculator using React and Python.

 # Instructions to run back-end server
-Open a terminal and navigate to \SimpleCalculator\server.
+Open a terminal and navigate to \SimpleCalculator\server after cloning the repository.
 Run the command: pip install -r requirements.txt.
 Run the command: python app.py to start the Flask development server.